TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-indexmaintaineneceandstatstics.md

 	ownershipId="AzureData_AzureSQLDB_Performance"
 />

-# Resolve index and statistics realted issues in Azure SQL Database
+# Resolve index and statistics related issues in Azure SQL Database

 ### **Using automation**

-You can use Azure Automation to run a scheduled runbook that can do the index and statistics maintainence for you.
+You can use Azure Automation to run a scheduled runbook that can do the index and statistics maintenance for you.
 To configure the same, please follow [Automating Azure SQL DB index and statistics maintenance using [Azure Automation](https://techcommunity.microsoft.com/t5/azure-database-support-blog/automating-azure-sql-db-index-and-statistics-maintenance-using/ba-p/368974)

 ### **Guidelines for creating\updating large indexes**